 - to reach out to men and women across Ukraine, including remote communities, to empower them to exercise their rights, to support the regional network of the Ombudsperson’s Office and the network of civic monitors across Ukraine, strengthening the capacities of the institution and making it more accessible;

-- to promote human rights values among journalists and to support them to incorporate a human rights based approach in their professional practices, mainstreaming values of diversity and tolerance;
+- to promote human rights values among journalists and to support them in incorporating a human rights based approach into their professional practices, mainstreaming values of diversity and tolerance;

 - to enhance the capacities and role of the national human rights institution and human rights CSOs to use international instruments to advocate for change in the human rights agenda of Ukraine;

-- to build the capacities of duty-bearers, the Ombudsperson’s Office and CSOs to provide effective inputs into integration of a human rights based approach into the decentralization process, with a focus on social and economic rights;
+- to build the capacities of duty-bearers, the Ombudsperson’s Office and CSOs to provide effective inputs into the integration of a human-rights-based approach into the decentralization process, with a focus on social and economic rights;

 - to address the needs of the conflict-affected population to exercise their rights, including international advocacy and work with conflict-affected (including internally displaced) men and women, and other vulnerable groups.

 By 2023, men and women, girls and boys enjoy improved protection and promotion of their rights, especially economic and social rights in the context of decentralization, in all regions of Ukraine, including vulnerable rural and conflict-affected areas.

 Digital Solutions for Improved Access to Justice in Ukraine